TafhimFaisal/TafhimFaisal/README.md

 <hr/>
 Here are some ideas to get you started:

-- 🔭 I’m currently working on Bricks and Mortals House rental website
+- 🔭 I’m currently working on a project named Venuely which is a House rental website
 - 🌱 I’m currently learning python, django
 - 👯 I’m looking to collaborate on an open source project to contribute for the comunity.
 - 💬 Ask me about js,php,laravel,python,django